 Simple English definitions for legal terms

-Read a random definition: diversified holding company
+Read a random definition: actually litigated

 A PPA is a type of patent application that an inventor can file before they have a complete patent claim.
 It allows the inventor to use the filing date of the PPA in a later nonprovisional patent application.
 The PPA must include a written description of the invention and enough information for someone with ordinary skills to make and use the invention.
 The most important feature of the PPA is the 12-month pendency period, during which the inventor can claim "patent pending" status.
 If the nonprovisional application is not filed within 12 months, the earlier filing date is lost.
 A PPA is not examined and is not made public unless the nonprovisional application is approved and published.
 Filing a PPA can be less expensive than preparing official filings, but it shortens the patent's protection period.